CrocoUser/time/README.md

 pip install colorama

-Command Line Options:
+Command Line Options:\n
 time-updated.py - Standard mode.
-Show time in Europe and Russia

-time-updated.py Europe - Show only the time in Europe
+Show time in Europe and Russia\n time-updated.py Europe - Show only the time in Europe\n
 time-updated.py Russia - Show only the time in Russia